huytd/swift-http/README.md

 Simple HTTP implementation for Swift using POSIX socket API.
 Running on **Mac OS X** and **Linux**.

+**For Mac users: ** You can install new Swift compiler following [this instruction](https://swift.org/download/#apple-platforms) then you will be able to build the code directly on your Xcode.

 ## Compile

 Run the following command to compile the source: